microsoft/vsts-agent-docker/README.md

 The `VSTS_AGENT` and `VSTS_WORK` values are evaluated inside the container as an expression so they can use shell expansions.
 The `VSTS_AGENT` value is evaluated first, so the `VSTS_WORK` value may reference the expanded `VSTS_AGENT` value.

-To run a VSTS agent on Ubuntu 16.04 for a specific account with a custom agent name, pool and a volume mapped agent work folder:
+To run a Azure DevOps agent on Ubuntu 16.04 for a specific account with a custom agent name, pool and a volume mapped agent work folder:

 ```
 docker run \